drewbailey/blog-posts/ng-conf.md

 Github pages might take a few minutes to show the deployed site.
 ```

 That is it!
 The app is now deployed on github.
 It is easy to see how great this tool can be for quickly building prototypes and having them deployed somewhere for others to view.
-Now that we have a grasp on the fundamentals of the cli, lets look at a few other commands it provides and make our app a little more useful.
+Now that we have a grasp on the creation and deployment aspects of the cli, lets look at a few other commands it provides and make our app a little more useful.

 ### Generators
+We can generate a new component by invoking `ng g component` (generate is synonmyous with `g`).
+Angular has decided to use a specific naming convention in Angular 2.
+Components will have name.component.ts so when naming your components using the cli don't include component or else you will end up with my-component.component.ts.

 ![component generation](/images/blog-post-todo-04.jpg)